Skip to Content

 But I’d be foolish to end this article without honing in on the most important point of them all.

-Giving the beard some more time will often solve the problem, at least to a certain extent.
+Giving the beard some more time often solves the problem, at least to a certain extent.

 It isn’t as simple as clicking your fingers and ending up with perfect, long, and luscious facial locks.